jamesgeddes/itsbeginningtolookalotlikechristmas/docs/pipeline_overview.md

 This project keeps to a strict CI and CD methodology to ensure efficient development.
 The two are kept distinct to ensure separation of concerns.

-## Continuous Integration: CircleCI
+## Continuous Integration

+### CircleCI

 Configuration is in the [.circleci](../.circleci) directory.

+On new push to `main:static`,

+- Build artifacts
+    - Zip HTML code
+- Publish artifacts
+    - HTML ZIP to Artifactory

-On new push to main,
+On new push to `main:src`

 - Lint Python, [Black](https://black.readthedocs.io/en/stable/)
 - Test Python
-- Test Terraform
 - Code security scan in [Snyk](https://snyk.io/)
 - Code smells scan in [SonarCloud](https://sonarcloud.io/)
 - Build artifacts
-    - Terraform plan
     - Container for Python code
-    - Zip for HTML code

-If all the above succeeds, create GitHub release.
+- Publish artifacts
+    - Container to Dockerhub

-## Continuous Deployment: Harness
+## Continuous Deployment

+### Terraform cloud

+Configuration is in the [terraform](../terraform) directory.

+On new push to `main:terraform`, plan and apply infrastructure changes.

+### Harness

 Configuration is in the [.harness](../.harness) directory.

-On new GitHub release,
+On new container in dockerhub

 - Execute Terraform plan
 - Deploy HTML files to bucket